Ritorno al futuro/Back to the Future

-Ritorno al Futuro/Back to the Future is the eleventh studio album by Italian singer Elisa, released on February 18, 2022, by Universal Music Italia.
+Ritorno al Futuro/Back to the Future is the eleventh studio album by Italian singer-songwriter Elisa, released on 18 February 2022 by Universal Music Italia.

-The album, a double record with songs in Italian in the first part and in English in the second one, featured the single "O forse sei tu", presented during the Sanremo Music Festival 2022, classified in second place in the final ranking and recognized with the "Giancarlo Bigazzi" award for "Best Musical Composition".
+The album, a double record with songs in Italian in the first part and in English in the second one, featured the single "O forse sei tu", which competed during the Sanremo Music Festival 2022, classified in second place in the final ranking and recognized with the "Giancarlo Bigazzi" award for "Best Musical Composition".

 The album became Elisa's fifth number one album on the Italian Albums Chart, and it received positive reviews by Italian critics, placing among the best Italian albums of 2022.

 Conception and composition

 "Sometimes in music, in fashion, in art, in film, in so many forms of expression you are dealing with time and space, [...].
 With an emotional wave that belongs to everyone, and somehow telling that wave is an important part of what we deal with.
 And then there are the dreams and visions.
 I have been dreaming about all these songs these past two years, and I have definitely clung to them over and over again.
 I had visions of us all singing them together in concerts that we couldn't do.
 I wanted to write songs that could shake us up and wake us up and help us pull out everything we put in. [...]
 I had to do more, much more.
 I had to justify absence, lack, I had to build new reasons, new tracks to run on.
 I was observing myself and the world and the pandemic, I was still but this stillness led me to meditate and then choose more deeply and definitively everything I put together in this double album.
 I wanted redemption.
 I always want it.
 It doesn't matter if I can get it, I care about how I feel as I seek it."